kyma-incubator/compass/docs/architecture/auto-app-management.md

     }
 }
 ```
-Compass adds protected label with name `integrationSystemID` for just created Application, so output of the previous mutation is the following:
+3. Compass adds protected label with name `integration-system-id` for just created Application, so output of the previous mutation is the following:
 ```json
 {
   "data": {